 YES, Preikestolen is open to hikers of all ages.

-We also saw much younger children walking the trail with ease, as well as many people with dogs of all sizes.
+We also saw much younger children handling the trail well, as well as many people hiking with dogs of all sizes.

-However, be aware that he trail has no fences, railings, or protective barriers (except for a short section near the end), and neither does the summit of Preikestolen .
+However, be aware that the trail has no fences, railings, or protective barriers (except for a short section near the end), and nor does the summit.
 Safety is entirely up to you.

 .

 I don’t think the trail is inherently dangerous, but it’s important to keep an eye on your children.
-Everyone knows their own kids and how they might handle such situations.
-As long as you keep a safe distance from the cliff edge, it shouldn’t be risky.
+Everyone knows their own kids and how they might behave in this kind of environment.
+As long as you keep a safe distance from the edge, it shouldn’t feel risky.

 .

-It’s also worth noting that it’s usually quite windy at the top of Preikestolen.
-It was windy when we visited, but nothing out of the ordinary.
-However, be prepared for potentially strong winds on the day of your hike.
+It’s also worth noting that it’s often quite windy at the top.
+It was windy when we visited, but nothing unusual.
+Still, it’s a good idea to be prepared for stronger winds.

-If you plan to do the trail with children, consider two key factors: (1) you know your children and how they might handle an 8 km trail, which includes steep and uneven stone steps; and (2) if you’re using a chartered bus, there’s a time limit—5 hours for the entire trip, including hiking, enjoying the view, and returning.
-Assess whether this timeframe will be sufficient.
-Additionally, consider whether your children might be too active and get dangerously close to the edge.
+If you’re planning to do the hike with children, consider two key factors: (1) you know your kids and how they’ll handle an 8 km hike with steep, uneven steps; and (2) if you’re taking a bus, there’s a time limit, usually around 5 hours for the entire trip, including the hike, time at the top, and the return.
+Make sure that’s enough time for your pace.
+Also consider whether your children might be too active and get too close to the edge.

 Pulpit Rock Tours seems to offer a more flexible schedule than Go Fjords, with a last bus leaving at 6:15 pm.
-Be sure to check these details in advance to avoid any surprises.
+It’s worth checking this in advance.

-For us, the timing worked out well.
-We spent a total of 4 hours and 30 minutes— 2 hours and 10 minutes hiking up, about 50 minutes at the top, and 1 hour and 30 minutes hiking down.
-We could have stayed longer, but I was concerned about the time and wanted to ensure we had enough to descend calmly.
-Oddly enough, I find descending more challenging than climbing!
+For us, the timing worked well.
+We spent 4 hours and 30 minutes in total: 2 hours and 10 minutes going up, about 50 minutes at the top, and 1 hour and 30 minutes coming down.
+We could have stayed there longer, but I was concerned about timing and wanted to come down without rushing.
+If you’re anything like me, I find descending more challenging than climbing!

 .

-At the start of the trail, near the BaseCamp and close to the bus parking lot, there’s a small shop, snack bar, and bathroom.
-However, be prepared for steep prices here, which are even higher than the already expensive general prices in Norway.
+At the start of the trail, near Preikestolen BaseCamp, close to the bus parking area, there’s a small shop, a snack bar, and bathrooms.
+However, be prepared for high prices, even higher than Norway’s already high prices.

-There are no amenities along the trail or at the top of Pulpit Rock — no bathrooms, shops, or stalls.
+There are no amenities along the trail or at the top of Pulpit Rock — no bathrooms or shops.

-We decided to I recommend bringing water and a snack, especially if you are hiking with children.
-There are a few points along the trail where you can refill your water bottles—these are safe to use, as we did and experienced no issues.
+I recommend bringing water and snacks, especially if you’re hiking with children.
+There are a few spots along the trail where you can refill your bottles — the water is safe to drink, as we did without any issues.

 We bought our snacks the day before at SPAR Torget, which is conveniently located near the bus departure point in Stavanger.

-Another important tip is to wear appropriate footwear, such as trekking sneakers or boots.
-Hiking in flip-flops, running shoes, or casual boots is not advisable, as the terrain is uneven, the trail is long, and conditions can be slippery due to snow or rain.
+Another important recommendation is to wear proper footwear, such as hiking shoes or boots.
+Hiking in flip-flops, running shoes, or casual boots is not recommended, as the terrain is uneven, the trail is long, and conditions can be slippery due to rain or lingering snow.

 .